top of page

 In honour of Matthew, we are dedicated to building a charity that focuses on education and raising awareness about ADHD.
 We are also committed to highlighting the links between ADHD, addiction, and suicide when the condition is not correctly understood or managed.

-Early diagnosis is critical, and with understanding, the right support and effective treatment, those with ADHD can thrive and live full lives with positive outcomes in all areas of life.
+Early diagnosis is critical, and understanding the right support and effective treatment, those with ADHD can thrive and live full lives with positive outcomes in all areas of life.

-A staggering 1 in 4 women with ADHD will attempt suicide in their lives.
+A staggering 1 in 4 women with ADHD will attempt suicide in their lifetime.

 Up to 50% of people with ADHD will experience an addiction at some point in their lives.

-Substance and alcohol abuse increase the risk of suicide in individuals with ADHD by over 21 times.
+Substance and alcohol abuse can severely increase the risk of suicide in young people with ADHD.

 "Fantastic charity serving the community & beyond with life-changing help and support, overseen by truly some of the loveliest people who have themselves experienced loss at its absolute worst."